 Boating Fatalities

+Co. as af Daville 1 Number of Percent of

-Cause of Death Number of Fatalities Percent of Fatalities
+Cause of Death Fatalities Fatalities

 Total

 1. The Cause of Death options in this table are based on whatever your state has entered.

 Fatalities -- Life Jacket Use

 Status Number of Fatalities Percent of Fatalities

 Life Jacket Worn

 Life Jacket Not Worn

 Life Jacket Use

 Unknown

 Total